gigimic/nlp_topic_modelling/README.md

 The same can be done with TF-IDF instead of BOW

 The model can be tested with a new document to find the efficiency of the model.
+The proper weightage of topics are given to the new document.